 Q) I've heard there are 'principles' for the Pilates method... can you explain these?

 A) Joseph Pilates had 6 ‘principles’ that are to be considered when doing each exercise.
 At our studio we teach the Stott Pilate's method which is a contemporary approach to the works of Joseph Pilate's Below we’ll list the original 6 principles, as well as the Stott Pilates basic bio mechanical principles.
 Joseph’s...
 1. Concentration.
 This is the most important principle in Pilates You must be very mentally present as you do the exercises, aware of every aspect of your body's movement, alignment, sensations, muscle flexes ....
 2. Control.
 Every movement is to be done with control, so you aren't just throwing your body around.
 3. Centering. so that you are evenly using your body.
 Think of a plumb line down the middle of the body working both sides evenly.
 4. Fluidity.
 A smooth transition from one exercise to the next important because once you've learned the routine, it should look something like a dance, where every movement flows into the next.
 5. Precision.
 You try to make each movement as precise as possible; alignment, placement of your limbs, position of each part of your body is paramount and a central aspect of how and why Joseph Pilate's designed this system of exercise.
 6. Breath.
 How you breathe is very important in Pilates exercises.
-You don't want to hold your breath at all.
-Deep, steady breaths will help you maintain concentration and precision, too.
+You don't want to hold your breath.
+Deep, steady breaths will help you maintain concentration and encourage deep abdominal engagement.

 STOTT PILATES 1.
 Breathing.
 Proper breathing ensures that enough oxygen is flowing to the muscles you are using, and helps prevent unnecessary tension.
 A relaxed and full breath pattern encourages focus and concentration.